MTeguhIrawan1996/onedev-movie/README.md

 - ⚡️ Next.js 14
 - ⚛️ React 18
 - ✨ TypeScript
+- 🐿 Zustand
-- 💨 Mantine UI V7.10.1 — Configured with CSS Variables to extend the **primary** color
+- 💨 Mantine UI V7.11.2 — Configured with CSS Variables to extend the **primary** color
 - 🃏 Jest — Configured for unit testing
 - 📈 Absolute Import and Path Alias — Import components using `@/` prefix
 - 📏 ESLint — Find and fix problems in your code, also will **auto sort** your imports